Good Standing and Academic Progress

 If an instructor suspects a student of any violation of academic integrity, the following process is to be followed:

 After consulting with the department chair, it is up to the instructor to determine how serious the offense is (based upon his/her academic standards and expectations) as it relates to the sanctions to be imposed within his or her course.
-Both the Assistant Dean and the instructor have the right to determine whether the offense warrants advancement to the Disciplinary Committee.
-The Assistant Dean must be kept apprised by the instructor of all actions taken.
+Both the Office of the Dean and the instructor have the right to determine whether the offense warrants advancement to the Disciplinary Committee.
+The Office of the Dean must be kept apprised by the instructor of all actions taken.
 If it is judged that a student has violated the university’s standards for academic integrity, sanctions may include but are not limited to:

 (Please note that when sanctions are imposed in this manner, students become ineligible for an Incomplete or a Withdrawal from the course in which the sanctions are imposed if it is pursued as a result of the sanction.)

-Students who wish to appeal the instructor’s sanction(s) should follow the procedure as outlined in the above under the Academic Policies section, “Academic Grievances.”
+Students who wish to appeal the instructor’s sanction(s) should follow the procedure as outlined under the Academic Policies section, “Academic Grievances.”

 Students who wish to appeal the decision of the Disciplinary Committee should follow the procedure outlined in the Student Code of Conduct.

 Students following the Bachelor of Fine Arts Degree Program requiring 120 credits must complete their program within 6 academic years of full-time study (an academic year equals two semesters plus summer sessions).
 Students following the Three-Year Certificate Program requiring 90 credits must complete

 their program within 4.5 academic years of full-time study.
 Students following the Post-Baccalaureate Certificate Program requiring 30 credits must complete their program within one academic year of full-time study or two academic years of part-time study.
 The BFA Degree must be completed in 12 academic years of part-time study and the Certificate in 9 academic years of part-time study according to the following schedule